 2.17.4 The Licensee shall, in conjunction and co-operation with every other HP Conveyance

-Licensee, take all reasonable steps to prepare and, by no later than 2 months prior to operation or as otherwise directed by the Authority, submit to the Authority for its approval a SSO Agreement which meets the requirements of this Condition.
+Licensee, take all reasonable steps to prepare and, by no later than a date directed by the Authority, submit to the Authority for its approval a SSO Agreement which meets the requirements of this Condition.

 We also note with concern the proposal that NIAUR wish to take on the ability to unilaterally direct changes to the SSO without any process or consultation.
 This is a very wide power and we do not believe it is suitable for a regulator to take such a direct managerial role.